 When you request a Movano lase quote from us please remember to ask for an extra pack if you want the lane departure warning, high-beam assist, and blind-spot warning.
-It is a bit pricey and may put some off but if it's within your budget, we highly recommend it for that extra safety.
+It is a bit pricey but if it's within your budget, we do recommend it for that extra safety.

 The Movano has a wide selection of sizes and is available in four lengths and three heights that come in different combinations.
 You can also choose between front-wheel drive (FWD) and rear-wheel drive (RWD) vans.

 The FWD Movano models offer a bit lower loading capacity but a better economy instead, while the RWD Movanos provide more payload.

 Most Movano vans can transport loads of around 1,400kg but bear in mind that the lighter rated models will only move around 900kg.
 If you want to carry even more then the Movano 4500 L3H2 model should meet your expectations with a load capacity of 2,148kg, however, you won't be able to drive it on a standard licence.

 The maximum load size varies between 2.6m and nearly 4.4m in length and between 1.7m and 2.2m in height depending on the model.

 You get one sliding side door as standard, while the rear door opens at 180-degrees.
 An extra sliding door and a wider opening rear door are both available as an option if you need it.

 Vauxhall Movano review: engines and performance